by Tracy Johnson

 Don’t assume more of a good thing is healthy.
 More is not always more.
 Sometimes more (open talk) is less (appealing).

-Here’s how to find your sweet spot.
-Answer these questions:
+Here’s how to find the sweet spot:

 Use every break as an opportunity to shine, whether designated an open break or not.